 - 1. Fill the system with water.
-To be sure that the boiler is not "air bound," open the relief valve.
+To be sure that the unit is not "air bound," open the relief valve.
 Leave the valve open until a steady flow of water is observed.
-Close the valve and complete filling the system. - 2.
+Close valve and complete filling the system. - 2.
 In hard water areas, water treatment should be used to reduce introduction of minerals into the system.
 Minerals in the water can collect in the tubes and cause noise on operation.
+Proper temperature rise must be maintained.
 Excessive buildup of minerals in the heat exchanger can cause a non-warrantable failure. - 3.
 Make sure there are no system leaks.
 DO NOT use petroleum based stop leak products.
 All system leaks must be repaired.
-The constant addition of make-up water can cause minerals to collect in the heat exchanger and damage the boiler. - 4.
-If freeze protection is required DO NOT use undiluted or automotive type antifreeze.
+The constant addition of make-up water to a closed loop boiler system can cause minerals to collect in the heat exchanger and damage the boiler. - 4.
+If freeze protection is required on a boiler with an indirect coil, DO NOT use undiluted or automotive type antifreeze.
 Use only hydronic system antifreeze following the manufacturers instructions.